 Filter Displays the saved batches you want to display in the Completed Batches list.
 Clear Turns off the filter.
 Completed Batches Displays a list of completed batches.
 Reacquire Reacquires the selected batch.
 Save Prtcl Opens the Save Protocol dialog box, displaying the kit information for the selected batch.

 Plate Layout Displays the Batch Plate Layout Report.
 Approve Approves the batch.
 Exp Results Choose an export destination for the .csv file containing your results.
+If you plan to replay this batch in the future, be sure to include the raw (.lxb) files.
 Import Imports a batch file (.mdf).
 Select Include Raw Files (LXB) to include raw files in the import.
 Export Exports a file.
 Select Include Raw Files (LXB) to include raw files in the export.
 Replay Enables you to use the data stored in the run files from the initial acquisition to reprocess a batch, creating a new batch output file.
 Open Displays the saved batch results for the selected batch.